 4 | Spray the plants, covering all areas. |

-Remember: Apply the insecticide in the early morning or late evening when garlic worms are active.
+Remember: Apply the organic insecticide or garlic spray in the early morning or late evening when garlic worms are active.
 And repeat the process as needed.

-Surprising fact: Harvard University’s research says organic insecticides can be just as effective as chemical ones for pest control!
+Surprising fact: Harvard University’s research says organic insecticides and garlic spray can be just as effective as chemical ones for pest control!

 Integrated Pest Management (IPM) Strategies

 To effectively manage garlic worm control in orchards, harness the power of Integrated Pest Management (IPM) strategies.
 Monitor garlic worm populations, employ biological controls for management, and optimize the timing and frequency of treatments.
-These sub-sections offer concise solutions to combat the garlic worm challenge in orchards.
+These sub-sections offer concise solutions to combat the garlic worm challenge in orchards, including natural ways to treat pest infestations.

 Monitoring garlic worm populations

-Regular field inspections are key in tracking garlic worm populations.
+Regular field inspections and using garlic spray are key in tracking garlic worm populations.
 Trapping with pheromone traps, observing damage, and soil sampling can provide insights into population dynamics and intensity.
 Visual scouting involves checking for chewed foliage, yellowing leaves, or webbing on garlic bulbs.

 Farmers can acquire valuable data by using these monitoring techniques.
-However, just relying on conventional methods may not be effective.
+However, just relying on conventional methods may not be effective; incorporating garlic and garlic spray can enhance the results.
 A combination of techniques like trapping, visual scouting, and sampling is needed to get a comprehensive understanding of the population.

 The University of California Statewide Integrated Pest Management Program has found that IPM strategies have been successful in many pest issues.
 They also found that pesticide use decreased while crop yields remained high.